signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 [^bagging]: Recall that a bootstrapped sample of a dataset is a dataset of the same size formed by repeatedly sampling the original dataset *with replacement*.

 The size of the random subset of predictors considered at each split is the single hyperparameter involved in fitting a random forest model, typically denoted `mtry`.
-For a dataset with $p$ predictors, it is typically advised to try setting `mtry` to $\mathrm{floor}(\sqrt{p})$, $\mathrm{floor}(p/3)$, and $p$, with further refinement of the search space afterward if desired.[^mtry] The computation time required for larger datasets can be quite significant, so `mtry = floor(sqrt(p))` works well for obtaining a baseline level of performance with nonlinear techniques.
+For a dataset with $p$ predictors, it is typically advised to try setting `mtry` to $\mathrm{floor}(\sqrt{p})$, $\mathrm{floor}(p/3)$, and $p$, with further refinement of the search space afterward if desired.[^mtry]

 [^mtry]: Setting the value of `mtry` carefully is of [debatable importance](http://code.env.duke.edu/projects/mget/export/HEAD/MGET/Trunk/PythonPackage/dist/TracOnlineDocumentation/Documentation/ArcGISReference/RandomForestModel.FitToArcGISTable.html).
-[Random Forests for Classification in Ecology](http://depts.washington.edu/landecol/PDFS/RF.pdf) by Cutler *et al.* (2007) reports that performance isn't very sensitive to `mtry`, whereas [Conditional variable importance for random forests](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-307) by Strobl *et al.* (2008) reports the opposite.
-Finally, [Random Forests: some metholodological insights](http://www.math.u-psud.fr/~genuer/genuer-poggi-tuleau.rf-insights.pdf) by Genuer *et al.* (2008) finds varying importance for `mtry` depending on properties of the dataset. *All considered*, I think it's fine to initially just try $p/3$, $\sqrt{p}$, and $p$, and to decide if further tuning is warranted based on those results.
+Cutler *et al.* (2007), [Random Forests for Classification in Ecology](http://depts.washington.edu/landecol/PDFS/RF.pdf) reports that performance isn't very sensitive to `mtry`, whereas Strobl *et al.* (2008), [Conditional variable importance for random forests](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-307) reports the opposite.
+Finally, by Genuer *et al.* (2008), [Random Forests: some metholodological insights](http://www.math.u-psud.fr/~genuer/genuer-poggi-tuleau.rf-insights.pdf) finds varying importance for `mtry` depending on properties of the dataset. *All considered*, I think it's fine to initially just try $p/3$, $\sqrt{p}$, and $p$, and to decide if further tuning is warranted based on those results.

 * Evaluate the performance of random forests on the wine quality dataset by setting `method="ranger"` and searching over `mtry=2:6`.[^parrf] In the call to `caret_reg()`, pass in the parameter `importance="impurity"`.

 [^parrf]: The `ranger` method is a faster *and* parallelized implementation of the random forests algorithm.
 One can set `method="rf"` for the standard (and slower) version.

 The random forest algorithm calculates the [Gini impurity](https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity) for each of the predictor variables, which is a measure of variable *importance*.
-It s

-> Gini impurity is a measure of how often a randomly chosen element from the [dataset] would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset.
-Gini impurity can be computed by summing the probability {\displaystyle f_{i}} f_{i} of an item with label {\displaystyle i} i being chosen times the probability {\displaystyle 1-f_{i}} 1-f_{i} of a mistake in categorizing that item.
+(By default, the algorithm won't calculate this, which is why we had to set `importance="impurity"` earlier.)
+Larger values indicate a more important predictor variable.

+* Read the documentation for `ranger()` to determine how to access the calculated Gini impurity for the final random forest model.
+Compare the Gini impurities with the variable splits calculated in the ordinary regression tree model.

+The Gini impurity can also be calculated for ordinary regression tree models.
+However, those are easily interpretable from visual inspection of the splitting structure of the tree.
+The value of the Gini impurity is greater for random forests, where it would be an absurdly onerous task to individually inspect each constituent regression tree of the final random forest model.

-Finally, we can fit each data point in the training data with the trees which were *not* trained on that data point to obtain an *out-of-bag error*, which is an estimate for the generalizable error of our model.
+Finally, we can fit each data point in the training data with the trees which were *not* trained on that data point to obtain an *out-of-bag error*, which is a good estimate for the generalizable error of our model.

+* Read the documentation for `ranger()` to determine how to access the calculated out-of-bag error.
+Compare it with the RMSE calculated by `train()`.[^won]

+[^won]: If you're wondering why the former is much smaller than the latter: re-read the documentation, paying special attention to what error metric is actually being used.

+We could have selected the optimal value of `mtry` with the out-of-bag error instead of using cross-validation, which would have saved a considerable amount of computation time.
+(However, we can't use such a method for other nonlinear regression methods, so we wouldn't have been able to do an apples-to-apples comparison of random forests against other techniques.)

+Random forests are easy to parallelize because each of the constituent trees of a random forest can be trained independently of the others.
+This also means that a random forest model can be subsequently *improved* by training and adding on more regression trees if the performance of the model is unsatisfactory.
+The ease with which random forest models are applied makes them a standard first choice of nonlinear regression method to *e.g.* test if nonlinear methods can offer any substantive improvement over linear models at all for a given dataset under consideration.
+For such a purpose, the computation time required for testing high values of `mtry` can be quite significant if the dataset is large, but $\mathrm{floor}(\sqrt{p})$ typically works well for obtaining an approximate baseline level of performance.

 Gradient boosted trees
 ----------------------

-*Boosting* is a technique that iteratively improves a decision tree ensemble with more and more decision trees.[^ada] Specifically, *gradient boosting* is a very powerful nonlinear technique and is one of the best "off-the-shelf" machine learning models.[^kuhn] They train relatively quickly, they can pick up on fairly complicated nonlinear interactions, you can guard against overfitting by increasing the shrinkage parameter, and their performance is difficult to beat.
+Boosting is a technique which iteratively improves an *ensemble* of decision trees.[^ada] Specifically, *gradient boosting* is a very powerful nonlinear technique and is one of the best "off-the-shelf" machine learning models.[^kuhn] A *gradient boosted tree* model trains relatively quickly, can pick up on fairly complicated nonlinear interactions, does not typically suffer from much overfitting, and generally performs better than a random forest.
+However, they are more difficult to use than random forests because of the substantially larger number of hyperparameters to tune, necessitating a much greater overall time spent training a well-performing model.[^hyp]

-[^ada]: The first implementation of boosting -- or at least the most famous -- is [AdaBoost](https://en.wikipedia.org/wiki/AdaBoost), which can be considered to be like a [special case of gradient boosting](http://stats.stackexchange.com/a/164262/115666), a more modern form of boosting.
+[^ada]: The first implementation of boosting, or at least the most famous one, is [AdaBoost](https://en.wikipedia.org/wiki/AdaBoost), which can be considered to be a [special case of gradient boosting](http://stats.stackexchange.com/a/164262/115666).

 [^kuhn]: See Ben Kuhn's [comments](http://www.benkuhn.net/gbm) on gradient boosting.

-However, they're a little more complicated than random forests; there are more hyperparameters to tune, and it's much more difficult to parallelize gradient boosted trees.[^hyp]

 [^hyp]: See [StackExchange](http://stats.stackexchange.com/questions/25748/what-are-some-useful-guidelines-for-gbm-parameters) for a brief overview of tuning `gbm()` hyperparameters.

-Intuitively, one can think of boosting as iteratively improving a regression tree ensemble by repeatedly training a new regression tree on the *residuals* of the ensemble (when making predictions on the dataset) and then incorporating that regression tree into the ensemble.
+Intuitively, one can think of boosting as a method which iteratively improves a collection of many different regression trees by repeatedly training new regression trees on the *residuals* of the predictions made by the current ensemble and incorporating the resulting tree into the overall ensemble.

 * Evaluate the performance of gradient boosted trees on the wine quality dataset by setting `method="gbm"` and searching over `n.trees=500`, `shrinkage=10^seq(-3, 0, 1)`, `interaction.depth=1:3`, and `n.minobsinnode=seq(10, 50, 10)`.
+Note that you'll have to pass in the features as a *matrix* rather than a data frame (because of an annoying peculiarity in how `gbm()` works).

 * With the optimal values of the hyperparameters determined in the previous call to `caret_reg()`, run `caret_reg()` again and tune only the value of `n.tree`, trying values from 500 to 5000 in steps of 5000.

+Although the sequential dependence of this method means that the algorithm cannot be parallelized at the level of individual trees, the computation of each regression tree can itself be parallelized.
+Such a method is used in the [`xgboost`](https://cran.r-project.org/web/packages/xgboost/) package.

 Cubist
 ------

-Cubist is a nonlinear, decision tree-based regression algorithm developed by Ross Quinlan with a [proprietary parallelized implementation](https://www.rulequest.com/cubist-info.html).
+Cubist is a nonlinear, decision tree-based regression algorithm developed by [John Ross Quinlan](https://en.wikipedia.org/wiki/Ross_Quinlan) with a [proprietary parallelized implementation](https://www.rulequest.com/cubist-info.html).
 (The single-threaded code is open source and has been [ported to R](https://cran.r-project.org/web/packages/Cubist/vignettes/cubist.pdf.)

 In practice, Cubist performs approximately as well as a gradient boosted tree (as far as predictive power is concerned).[^subpixel] Having only two hyperparameters to tune, Cubist is a little simpler to use, and the hyperparameters themselves are very easily interpretable.